THE FOUNDATION COURSE: identifying neuro-developmental issues (BCF)

 - Professionals working in schools and nurseries as teachers and teaching assistants.

-- Professionals working with children and families, in particular, children at risk, in foster care and adoptive families.
+- Professionals working with children and families, in particular, children at risk, looked after children and adoptive families.

 Completion of this course is a requirement before progressing to BC level 1 courses.
 These provide training for delivery of the most appropriate Brainchild Program in the participant’s workplace (in the role of teacher, social worker, health visitor, therapist, for example.)

 This practical two day course provides professionals with the knowledge and skills to observe and assess children who may benefit from the Brainchild Developmental Program.
 The program is specifically designed to work on early brain development that is the foundation for a child’s ability to learn, in the widest sense of the word.
-Although the different versions of the program have a serious purpose, children experience it as imaginative, active and fun.
+Although the programs have a serious purpose, children experience it as imaginative, active and fun.

 The Foundation course will enable the participant to understand:

 - The importance of the carer in the Primal period – conception to one year of age.

 - The role of the infant reflexes.

 - The physical action of each of the key reflexes.